Normanbg/Personal_Research/index.md

 [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

-## To start, here it is a brief explanation of production plan:
+## To start, here it is a brief explanation of production plan on videogames:

 It is a document created **collaborative among the team** (if it is a small team, it will be done with whole team, if it is a big one, it will be done with the leads of each section), as it affects each member of the team directly.
 It serves as a comprehensive task list of everything that needs to be implemented in the game and all of the components thereof.
 Which is then given a man-month requirement individually to help to define a most likely rough timeline for the development engagement.